Tommy Paul (tennis): 2022: Two top 3 wins, Wimbledon fourth round, top 30

+2023: Major semifinal, win over world No. 1

-Paul made it to the 2023 Australian Open semifinals.
+Paul reached his first Grand Slam semifinal at the 2023 Australian Open.
 On his way Paul defeated Jan-Lennard Struff, 30th seed Alejandro Davidovich Fokina, Jenson Brooksby, and 24th seed Roberto Bautista Agut.
 He then defeated fellow American Ben Shelton to reach the semifinals, becoming the first American male player to do so at this Major since Andy Roddick in 2009.
 He fell to eventual champion Novak Djokovic in the semifinals.
-As a result he reached the top 20 at world No. 19 on 30 January 2023.
+As a result, he reached the top 20 at world No. 19 on 30 January 2023.

 He reached his second and biggest career final at the ATP 500 2023 Mexican Open defeating three Americans; Michael Mmoh in the second round for his 100th match career win, Mackenzie McDonald in the quarterfinals and third seed Taylor Fritz in an epic match lasting three and a half hours, setting the record for the longest match in the 30-year history of the tournament.
 He lost to Alex de Minaur in the final.

+At the Canadian Open he reached back to back quarterfinals at this tournament, defeating qualifier Marcos Giron.
+Next he defeated again world No. 1 Carlos Alcaraz, whom he defeated the previous year at this same tournament, to reach his first Masters 1000 semifinal.

+At the US Open he reached the fourth round at this Major for the first time defeating 21st seed Alejandro Davidovich Fokina.
+As a result, he reached world No. 12 in the singles rankings on October 2, 2023.

+At the 2023 Rolex Shanghai Masters he reached also the fourth round defeating Arthur Fils.